whh07141/whh07141.github.io/_pages/about.md

 Hello everyone, my name is Honghong Wang.
 I hold a Master’s degree from the Key Laboratory of Media Audio and Video under the Ministry of Education at the Communication University of China.
 Currently, I am working as a Speech Algorithm Researcher at Fosafer Information.

 My research interests lie in speech emotion recognition, multimodal emotion recognition, speech classification, and speech synthesis.
-I have authored several papers presented at leading conferences such as ICASSP and ISCSLP, and have achieved top rankings in international emotion recognition competitions, including MEIJU2025 and IERP2024.
+I have authored several papers presented at leading conferences such as ICASSP , Interspeech and ISCSLP, and have achieved top rankings in international emotion recognition competitions, including MEIJU2025(https://ai-s2-lab.github.io/MEIJU2025-website/) and IERP2024(http://www.iscslp2024.com/emotionChallenges).

 # 🔥 Milestones
+- *2025.8*: &nbsp;🎉🎉 1 paper is submitted by the **ACM Multimedia Asia2025**.
 - *2025.5*: &nbsp;🎉🎉 1 paper is accepted by the **Interspeech2025**.
 - *2025.1*: &nbsp;🎉🎉 1 paper is accepted by the **ICASSP2025**.
 - *2024.10*: &nbsp;🎉🎉 Ranked **second** place in Track2 Mandarin of MEIJU Challenge.